US, Europe step up Russia sanctions to target Putin directly

 “The Chinese government is following through on easing trade restrictions with Russia and that is simply unacceptable,” Australian Prime Minister Scott Morrison complained.
 “You don’t go and throw a lifeline to Russia in the middle of a period when they’re invading another country.”

-Associated Press writers Foster Klug in Tokyo and Ellen Knickmeyer in Washington contributed to this report, along with other AP journalists around the world.
+Associated Press writers Foster Klug in Tokyo, Nicole Winfield in Rome and Matthew Lee in Washington contributed to this report, along with other AP journalists around the world.

 Follow AP's coverage of the Ukraine crisis at https://apnews.com/hub/russia-ukraine